MichaelBell/micropython/ports/nanoV/README.md

 changing /dev/ttyACM0 to the appropriate serial port for your demo board.

 This will give you a MicroPython REPL on the nanoV UART at 115200 baud.

+## Using nanoV Micropython

+512kB is barely enough space for code, leaving very little room for the Micropython GC heap (currently it is set to 18kB).
+The Micropython build is minimal, with only gc, sys and machine modules.

+The machine module provides a basic Pin object for accessing the inputs and outputs.
+Outputs are pins 0-7 and inputs are pins 8-15.

+For example

+    for i in range(256):
+      for j in range(8):
+        Pin(j).value((i >> j) & 1)

+will cycle all the outputs (visible on the 7 segment display on the TT04 demo board).

 ## Building without the built-in MicroPython compiler